zecht12/Learning-2fa/README.md

 ## Getting Started

-To get started with ZechtNime, visit our [website](https://zechtnime.site) and sign up for an account.
+To get started with ZechtNime, visit our [website](https://zechtnime.site), sign up for an account and many more images.

 ## Contributing